ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/examples/scenario1/instructions.md

       make -f tpm2_support.mak
     popd
 ```
-### Running the test

-The following commands, which run the tests, must run as root (see note above
+Except as noted, the following commands, which run the tests, must run as root
-about path variables).
+(see note above about path variables).

 First, you may want to clean up files and simulator state from previous runs.
 To do this: